*** Victory! Update! ***

-*** Victory!
-Update! ***On February 1, 2022, the Sixth Circuit vacated the lower court’s decision and remanded for further proceedings consistent with the following corrections: First, there is no “magic number” for Title IX athletics compliance, and the lower court clearly erred in assuming that MSU was compliant with Title IX solely because its athletics participation gap was less than 2%.
+Court Decision: On February 1, 2022, the Sixth Circuit vacated the lower court’s decision and remanded for further proceedings consistent with the following corrections: First, there is no “magic number” for Title IX athletics compliance, and the lower court clearly erred in assuming that MSU was compliant with Title IX solely because its athletics participation gap was less than 2%.
 Second, the lower court clearly erred in comparing MSU’s participation gap to the size of the average women’s team at MSU instead of to the size of a viable team.
 Finally, publicly available athletics data reported by schools is acceptable at the preliminary injunction stage, the lower court clearly erred in rejecting the plaintiffs’ calculations of MSU’s large participation gap based on MSU’s own reported, publicly available data.
 This decision is a great win because it provides important clarifications on what standards courts must apply when evaluating whether a school’s athletics program is compliant with Title IX.
-As a result of this decision, the district court will be reconsidering the plaintiffs’ request for a preliminary injunction to stop MSU from cutting their swim and diving team and will be applying the correct Title IX standards this time around.
+On remand, the lower court granted the Sophia and her teammates’ request to stop MSU from cutting their team.
+MSU then asked the Supreme Court to weigh in, but the Court declined to consider it.

 On May 26, 2021, NWLC, along with co-counsel Legal Aid At Work and Simpson Thacher & Bartlett LLP, led a group of 25 other organizations to file an amicus brief in the Sixth Circuit in Balow v.
 Michigan State University in support of eleven members of MSU’s women’s varsity swim and diving team.
 In February 2021, a federal court in Michigan denied the plaintiffs’ request to stop MSU from eliminating their team at the end of the 2020-21 season.